ibm-cloud-docs/vmwaresolutions/services/veeam_managing_licenses.md

 # Managing Veeam licenses
 {: #veeam_managing_licenses}

-You can view, edit notes, or delete the Veeam licenses that you ordered for stand-alone use.
+You can view, edit notes, or delete the Veeam® licenses that you ordered for stand-alone use.

 ## Procedure to view Veeam licenses
 {: #veeam_managing_licenses-procedure-view}

-1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
+1. In the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources** from the left navigation pane.
 2. Scroll down to the **Veeam licenses** table.
 3. To view the details of a specific license, click the license.